yostane/openidc_intro/README.md

 OIDC is layer on top OAuth2.
 The main difference between OAuth 2 and OIDC is that the former provides authorization (is the user can access a resource) while the latter provides authentication (who is the user).
 Thus, OAuth 2 defines the _access token_ and the _refresh token_ while OIDC adds the _ID token_ and the _userinfo_ endpoint.

 Nowadays, we may find OAuth2 implementations that do not support OIDC and do not provide the **ID token**.
-These implementations can provide identification information through OAuth 2 without OIDC _in a non standard way_.
+These implementations can provide identification information through OAuth 2 without OIDC _in a nonstandard way_.
 For example, [Facebook login](https://developers.facebook.com/docs/facebook-login/overview) relies on OAuth2 but still provides some identification information.

 In addition to the **ID token**, OIDC standardizes other elements that were not standardized by OAuth2 (scopes, endpoint discovery, and dynamic registration of clients).

 In terms of terminology, OAuth2 has a different vocabulary than OIDC.
-This may be annoying some times but is not insurmountable.
+This may be annoying sometimes but is not insurmountable.
 Here are some of them:

 - **Authorization Server**: the server that provides authorization (the access token mainly) and implements the OAuth 2 protocol
 - **Resource owner**: the registered user that has protected resources